flarelabs-net/vite-plugin-cloudflare/README.md

 ### Next steps

-In this tutorial, we created an SPA that could be deployed using Workers Assets.
+In this tutorial, we created an SPA that could be deployed using a Worker with Workers Assets.
 We then added an API Worker that could be accessed from the front-end code.
 Possible next steps include: